-- 1. Before Testing - a.
-Any bargaining unit employee who voluntarily refers himself or herself to the Commission's Employee Assistance Program (EAP) before being ordered to submit to a random, reasonable suspicion, post-accident or return to duty drug or alcohol test shall not be subject to discipline. - b.
-Any bargaining unit employee who has voluntarily referred himself or herself to the EAP shall be subject to the same testing procedures as an employee who has tested positive for drug and alcohol use.

-c.
-The employee shall be returned to regular work duties only on the recommendation of the EAP counselor and successful completion of a return to duty medical exam.

-2. At the Time of Testing

-If a bargaining unit employee voluntarily refers himself or herself to EAP upon being ordered to submit to a drug or alcohol test, the Employer shall consider such voluntary referral in mitigation of any discipline.
+- a.
+Before Testing - i.
+Any bargaining unit employee who voluntarily refers himself or herself to the Commission's Employee Assistance Program (EAP) before being ordered to submit to a random, reasonable suspicion, post-accident or return to duty drug or alcohol test shall not be subject to discipline. - ii.
+Any bargaining unit employee who has voluntarily referred himself or herself to the EAP shall be subject to the same testing procedures as an employee who has tested positive for drug and alcohol use. - iii.
+The employee shall be returned to regular work duties only on the recommendation of the EAP counselor and successful completion of a return to duty medical exam. - b.
+At the Time of Testing If a bargaining unit employee voluntarily refers himself or herself to EAP upon being ordered to submit to drug or alcohol test, the Employer shall consider such voluntary referral in mitigation of any discipline.